zengenti/contensis-react-base/webpack/README.md

 ## Delivery API project selection :golfer:

-So we can develop new features in a mock project, or support a skinned or localised instance of a site (e.g. improbable.com / improbable.cn) we might wish to scope our delivery api requests to either a development instance (running on localhost) or a deployed instance of a site/container to a different CMS project.
+So we can develop new features in a mock project, or support a skinned or localised instance of a site (e.g. improbable.com / improbable.cn) we might wish to scope our delivery api requests that come from either a development instance (running on localhost) or a deployed instance of a site/container to a different CMS project.

 ### There are two ways we can achieve this: